+iii.
 The University of North Florida recognizes special student talents and qualities in artistic, athletic, technical and other areas and awards scholarships, grants and waivers for such contributions.

-Information concerning any institutional need-based financial aid program may be obtained from Student Financial Aid or Institutional Research
+Information concerning any institutional need-based financial aid program may be obtained from the Offices of Student Financial Aid or Institutional Research.

 Institutional Research shall be the single office designated to coordinate the collection of data for all programs of financial aid for use in university system and state information systems.